chanshiyucx/blog/leetcode/0026-remove-duplicates-from-sorted-array.md

 ## Approach

+Below is the step-by-step breakdown of the approach:

 1. **Initialize an Index Pointer**:
 	- Use an `index` pointer to keep track of the next position for unique elements.
 Start from `1` since the first element is always unique.

 2. **Traverse the Array**:
 	- For each element, compare it to the previous one.
 	- If they differ, it means we found a unique element.
 Place it at the `index` position and increment `index`.

 3. **Return Result**:
 	- After traversal, `index` represents the length of the modified array with unique elements.

 ## Complexity